eitancj/k8s-bluegreen/README.md

 \
 11. So we have a service that points to our blue deployment, and a green deployment in stand-by.\
-    Let's upgrade the green pods to version 2.0 of our app by changing a single line in the green deployment yaml.
+    Let's upgrade the green pods to version 2.0 of our app by changing a single line in the deployment yaml.
 ```sh
 grep 'image:' grn-dep.yml | awk -F '#' '{print $1 " <--before"}' | xargs